Before you contact us, have a look at these FAQs and see if your query is answered here.

 How energy efficient will it be?

 All our houses are manufactured in Finland where they have much greater extremes of temperature than the UK.
 They are designed to use as little energy as practicable in winter and remain cool in summer.
-Our panel houses are nearly passive standard and log houses can be specified with as much depth of insulation as is wanted.
+Our log houses can be specified with as much depth of insulation as is wanted and typically achieve excellent u values.
 Wood is good at retaining heat and the log walls contribute to the overall efficiency of the house.